chroniclesofcode/alphadd/README.md

 The determining factors on how much you struggle will be whether you got the question wrong or not, and the time it took for you to answer the question.

+# Configuration

+Modify config.txt:
+- the first line will contain 4 integers ranging from [0,1], representing which operations you would like to do in the order addition, subtraction, multiplication, division.
+For example, if I want to do subtraction and division only, the integers will be `0 1 0 1`.
+- the second line will contain 4 integers, the range of the first number in addition, and the range of the second.
+- the third line will contain 5 integers, the range of the first number in subtraction, and the range of the second.
+The 5th number represents the minimum difference between your two ranges.
+E.g. if you want to make sure you don't get any differences (answers) of 100, please set it as 100.
+Now every pair of numbers will be at least 100 apart.
+If you don't configure it properly, the program will break, so if you're worried set it to something small like 0-3.
+Please note that the program will throw an error if the range of the first number (largest) is smaller than the range of the second.
+- the fourth line will contain 4 integers, the range of the first number in multiplication, and the range of the second.
+- The fifth line will contain 4 integers, the range of the first number in division, and the range of the second.

 # How to run
 Usually I like to use a build tool for my C++ projects, but I know that may turn people off since you have to download CMake or whatever.
 All you need is g++ in your command line and you can run this program with no hassles with a simple compilation - as a